 Salary data from Salary.com.

 Have you worked in or considered any of these careers?
+Or other side jobs?
 What others jobs for English majors would you recommend?
 Share your experience in the comments!

 The original version of this story was written by Andrea Fisher and originally ran on the Brazen Life blog.
 We updated the post so it’s more useful for our readers.